coincar-sim/sim_sample_planning_ros_tool/README.md

 Sample planning module for a vehicle in the simulation framework.

 #### planner
-* plans a trajectory with a constant offset of the lanelet bound, not collision free!
+* plans a trajectory along the centerline of a lanelet sequence, not collision free!

 ## Installation
 * this package is part of the simulation framework